KanoComputing/tapcode/README.md

 # Taptype

-Taptype is creative-code creation tool with a mobile-first design.
-Users can enter JavaScript from a set API to draw on a canvas directly beneath the code.
+Taptype is a creative-code creation tool with a mobile-first design.
+Users can code with a set selection of JavaScript snippets to draw on a canvas directly beneath the code.
 ## Getting Started

 ### Prerequisites